(The giants of the Fêtes de Bayonne. Photo: AFP)

 The event, which sees participants dressed in a sea of red and white, has been described as one of the biggest and wildest parties in all of Europe.

 And there's never a dull moment.
-For example, Thursday's programme alone promises children's events throughout the day, a morning yoga class, a street hip hop performance, traditional music shows, a pétanque tournament, and a night-time ball that runs from 10pm until 3 in the morning.
+For example, Thursday's programme alone promises children's events throughout the day, a morning yoga class, a street hip hop performance, traditional music shows, a pétanque tournament, and a night-time ball that runs from 10 pm until 3 am.

 The weekend will see even bigger and presumably better events including concerts and fireworks.